Date of Award

 The purpose of this mixed-methods study was to examine the learning effectiveness through the work of implementing rat dissection for comparison between the traditional hands-on method and the alternative virtual simulation.
 Student achievement was measured by pre-test, posttest assessments and a lab practicum, which measured students' recall knowledge on rat anatomy.
 Students' attitudes were measured by a post-dissection attitude survey.

 The sample consisted of 311 high school biology students from 20 classes taught by three instructors.
 The school had a student enrollment of approximately 2400 with a minority population of 70%.
 Prior to the activity, each teacher administered a pre-test assessment to the classes.
 Next, each teacher divided the classes in half.
 One group conducted the hands-on dissection activity on a rat, and the other group completed the Rat Dissection 1.1 virtual program activity.
 Each group then took a posttest assessment and completed the lab practicum.
 Subsequently, the groups switched and completed the opposite activity.
 Finally, a survey was administered.

 The data was examined using an independent samples t test and a MANOVA model.
 Results indicated that students who participated in the hands-on dissection activity made significantly larger gains on the post-test assessment, but not on the lab practicum.
 Student attitude was also analyzed by calculating frequencies of the survey questions.
 Results indicated a preference of two to one in favor of the hands-on dissection method.

 Jamison, Arthur L. Jr, "Assessing High School Biology Academic Achievement by Comparing Traditional Versus Virtual Dissection of Rat Specimens" (2014).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 145.